Wall Street ends an uneven day of trading with mixed results

 Wall Street’s big focus remains the Federal Reserve’s fight against the hottest inflation in decades.
 The central bank has been aggressively raising interest rates to make borrowing more difficult and tame high prices.
 The Fed’s benchmark rate currently stands at 3.75% to 4%, up from close to zero in March.

-Fed Chair Jerome Powell will speak at the Brookings Institution about the outlook for the U.S. economy and the labor market on Wednesday.
 Investors have been hoping that the Fed could ease up on its rate increases and are closely watching the latest data on inflation, consumer spending and the employment market.
+They’ll be looking for any signs of a shift in policy when Powell speaks at the Brookings Institution about the outlook for the U.S. economy and the labor market on Wednesday.

 The U.S. government will be releasing several reports about the labor market this week.
 A report about job openings and labor turnover for October will be released Wednesday, followed by a weekly unemployment claims report Thursday.
 The closely watched monthly report on the job market will be released on Friday.